status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 - *Replica placement*.
 Full or partial replication.

 #### 4. How are they syncing?
-- *P2P Toplogy*.
+- *P2P Topology*.
+Public or private P2P?
+Unstructured/structured/super-peer or friend-to-friend/group-based?
+- *Peer Discovery*.
+How do peers discover and connect with each other?
+- *Transport requirements*.
+Any specific requirements on the underlying transport layer?

-#### 5. Other considerations
+#### 5. What guarantees does it provide?
 - *Consistency-model*.
 What are the guarantees provided?
-- *Mobile friendliness*.
-Any specific considerations for mobile?
 - *Privacy-preservation*.
 Assuming underlying layers provide privacy, are these guarantees upheld?

-- *Protocol upgradability*.
-Are there any mechanisms for upgrading the protocol?
+#### 6. Engineering and application, how does it work in practice?
 - *Actively used*.
 Is an instance of the protocol used in the real-world?
+- *Mobile friendliness*.
+Any specific considerations for mobile?
 - *Well-defined spec*.
 Is there a well-defined and documented spec to refer to?
+- *Protocol upgradability*.
+Are there any mechanisms for upgrading the protocol?
 - *Framing considerations*.
 Does it support messages that don't need replication?

 ## Notes on single-master vs multi-master